vssrp/VProfile_Multi-Service_Infrastructure_Setup/README_manual_pruning.md

 ---

 ## Project Overview
-VProfile is a multi-tier web application demonstrating a manual provisioning approach for setting up a distributed infrastructure.
+This Project is a multi-tier web application demonstrating a manual provisioning approach for setting up a distributed infrastructure.
 This project involves configuring multiple services and ensuring secure networking for a production-like environment.

 ---